 If you need to print out flyers, process office work claims, or produce hard-copy documents, having a printer that can multitask different jobs is invaluable for a small business.
 Since there may be a few employees who may need to share this printer, the best small business printer should be able to handle a high amount of pages at an affordable cost and without constantly running out of ink.
 Pages should print quickly, and these printers should have additional features like duplex printing or an automatic document feeder that can help simplify your workload.

 The best small business printer that we've tested is the Canon imageCLASS MF644Cdw.
 It's large and ideally suited for those who want big print jobs done quickly.
 Despite it being bulky, accessing paper jams and toner cartridges is easy thanks to its user-friendly design.
-It has great scanning features thanks to its automatic document feeder that can do single-pass duplex scanning.
-While the scanner's resolution is on the lower side, it should be more than adequate for scanning documents, while the printer's speed can deliver both black and color copies in your hands very fast.
+It also has great scanning features, like its automatic document feeder and single-pass duplex scanning.
+While the scanner's resolution is on the lower side, it should be more than adequate for scanning documents.

 On top of that, it has an outstanding cartridge system that can yield a high number of black and color pages before the toner needs to be replaced.
-The cartridges themselves, while affordable, are a bit more expensive due to the built-in drum unit.
+The cartridges themselves are a bit more expensive due to the built-in drum unit.
 The overall cost-per-print is great, especially when printing with black ink.
-In terms of connectivity, you can use the printer with a USB connection, your Wi-Fi network, Ethernet, and you can even print from your mobile device by using AirPrint or Mopria.
+In terms of connectivity, you can use it with a USB connection, your Wi-Fi network, Ethernet, and you can even print from your mobile device by using AirPrint or Mopria.
 It's compatible with Canon's PRINT Inkjet/SELPHY companion app as well.

-Unfortunately, color photos look terrible, and details are missing due to the photos appearing too dark.
+Unfortunately, color photos look terrible, with details are missing due to the photos appearing too dark.
 Likewise, there's a lot of banding present, and the cost of printing in color increases quite a bit the more you use it.
-Furthermore, color accuracy may not be good enough if photography is your line of work.
-If you plan on using this printer solely for documents, you shouldn't have any problems as this printer is an excellent choice for printing documents for your small business.
+If you plan on using this printer solely for documents, it's an excellent choice.

 07/22/2020: Removed Brother MFC-L3770Cdw and Brother HL-L2395dw.
 Added Canon imageCLASS MF644Cdw and Canon imageCLASS MF445dw.